 With the legislation, it is quite simple.
 The taxpayer (who is over age 70 ½) simply directs the custodian to make the charitable contribution.
 The portion of the IRA so contributed (up to $100,000) never comes into income (nor is there a deduction, of course).

 I hope all of you have a wonderful holiday season.
-If you are travelling to see loved ones, I hope your travels are safe and easy.
+If you are traveling to see loved ones, I hope your travels are safe and easy.

 Stephen C. Hartnett, J.D., LL.M.